Can a 5 kW solar system run a 1.5-ton AC in Bangalore (2025)? - Simple, practical answer (with numbers)

 Money & scale - very short note on costs (ballpark)

-Prices vary by brand and installer - get line-item quotes.
+Prices vary by brand and installation quality.
+Arkahub always gives transparent, line-by-line quotes.

 Simple checklist to get an accurate answer for your home